 FINMA is also responsible for supervising financial market infrastructures.
 However, the Financial Market Infrastructure Act (FMIA) states that systemically important financial market infrastructures are also subject to monitoring by the Swiss National Bank (SNB).
 In order to avoid overlaps in supervisory practice, FINMA and the SNB have defined their respective roles.
 On the one hand, the two authorities will exchange information and views, while on the other, key audit documents (risk analysis, audit strategy and reporting) will have to be provided simultaneously to both the SNB and FINMA.
 This will give both authorities access to equivalent information, enabling appropriate supervision and monitoring.

-Audit firms conduct a detailed independent assessment of the risk situation of supervised institutions no more than four months after the end of the financial year and use a standard form to communicate the results to FINMA.
+Audit firms conduct a detailed independent assessment of the risk situation of supervised institutions and use a standard form to communicate the results to FINMA.
 The SNB is also informed in the case of systemically important financial market infrastructures.
 The purpose of the risk analysis is to examine all audit areas and quantify the net risk posed by the combined risk factors.
 It forms the basis for developing the audit strategy.
 This determines the audit depth and the frequency with which a supervised institution's individual audit areas are audited.

 The Financial Market Infrastructure Act (FMIA) defines a number of authorisation types (e.g. trading venues, central counterparties, central securities depositories, trade repositories and payment systems).
 To avoid having to produce a separate appendix for each authorisation type, the respective authorisation type can be selected in both the risk analysis and the audit strategy.
 Once this has been done, only those audit areas which are specific to that authorisation type are displayed.
 Many audit areas are relevant to more than one authorisation type.
 In the case of systemically important financial market infrastructures, both FINMA and the SNB were involved in designing both standard forms.